lsiddiquee/SemanticPluginForge/README.md

 ## Samples

 Explore the [`samples`](./samples/) directory for practical examples of using `SemanticPluginForge` in different scenarios.
-Each subdirectory contains a specific use case with its own `README.md` and source code.

-- **DefaultValue**: Demonstrates how to suppress a parameter and use default values in plugin metadata, suppressing also ensures that there is no chance of the value being ever resolved from the context.
-This also showcases how the description of the parameter is overridden to retrieve the location of the user from the context.
+Each sample includes comprehensive documentation, setup instructions, and focuses on specific framework concepts.

+### Available Samples

+- **[DefaultValue](./samples/DefaultValue/)**: Demonstrates advanced parameter handling including suppression, default values, and context-aware metadata.
+Shows how to override parameter descriptions and ensure parameters are never resolved from context when suppressed.

-- **UseClrType**: Shows how to use CLR types and objects as plugins.
+- **[UseClrType](./samples/UseClrType/)**: Shows how to use existing .NET classes as Semantic Kernel plugins without requiring `KernelFunction` attributes.
+Demonstrates both type-based and object-based registration approaches.

+- **[AzureAiSearchPlugin](./samples/AzureAiSearchPlugin/)**: Comprehensive example showing how to create multiple instances of the same plugin class with different metadata configurations for various data sources.
+Uses mocked data for learning without external dependencies.

 Navigate to the [`samples`](./samples/) folder to get started with these examples.